EUCAIM/Glossary/2-Glossary.md

 The DCAT Application Profile for data portals in Europe (DCAT-AP) is a specification designed to enhance the description and interoperability of public sector datasets across Europe.
 Based on the Data Catalogue Vocabulary (DCAT) developed by W3C, DCAT-AP provides a standardized framework for metadata that facilitates the exchange of dataset descriptions among various data portals.
 Its primary aim is to improve the discoverability and accessibility of datasets, enabling cross-border and cross-sector searches.

+### De facto anonymisation

+Operations by which personal identifiers are removed and further techniques to reduce personal reference (e.g. randomization or generalisation) are applied so that re-identification with reasonable efforts in accordance with the current state of art is no longer possible.
+In terms of GDPR compliance this concept requires that data is kept in a   closed secure environment that will exclude any external attack.
+An “attacker” here is a third party (i.e. neither the data holdernor the Data User) who accesses the original data sets accidentally or intentionally.

 ### De-identification

 General term for any process of removing the association between a set of identifying data and the data subject (22).
 De-identification refers to the removal of identifiers (e.g. name, address, National Registration Identity Card number) that directly identify an individual.
-De-identification is sometimes mistakenly equated to anonymisation, however it is only the first step of anonymisation.
+De-identification is sometimes mistakenly equated to anonymisation; however, it is only the first step of anonymisation.
 A de-identified dataset may easily be re-identified when combined with data that is publicly or easily accessible [[27]](3-References.md#ref-27).

-### De facto anonymisation

-Operations by which personal identifiers are removed and further techniques to reduce personal reference (e.g. randomization or generalisation) are applied so that re-identification with reasonable efforts in accordance with the current state of art is no longer possible.
-In terms of GDPR compliance this concept requires that data is kept in a   closed secure environment  that will exclude any external attack.
-An “attacker” here is a third party (i.e. neither the data holdernor the Data User) who accesses the original data sets accidentally or intentionally.

 ### Demonstration Experiments